eng-Mora/The_Process/README.md

             margin-bottom: 10px; /* Add space between the title and the video */ }
         .video-container iframe {
+            width: 90%; /* Make the iframe take the full width of the container */
+            height: 600px; /* Set a fixed height for the iframe */
             border-radius: 8px; /* Add border-radius to match the design */ }
         .video-footer-text {